shadreza/Postrify/README.md

 -   using eager loading we are passing the data of the posts, likes of the user
 -   making a component [issue in components]
 -   adding pagination as before
 -   adding relationship via [ hasManyThrough ] to get the likes count

 #### 31. added single post page

 -   added the posts.show route
 -   added the controller
 -   added the show blade

+---

+## Alhamdulillah !